 Hi there!
 Nicolina here with another very beginner-friendly throw!
 Made with a warm, thicker yarn that is perfect for colder weather.
 I know black is a tricky color to work with but once you get the hang of the crumpled griddle stitch, it works out nicely.

-HALF DOUBLE CROCHET (HDC): Yarn over, insert hook into designated stitch, yarn over and pull a loop back through, yarn over and pull through all three loops on the hook.
+Half Double Crochet (HDC): Yarn over, insert hook, yarn over and pull a loop back through, yarn over and pull through all three loops on the hook.

 Chain 200 with Black.
 (Pattern repeat is any even number.)